 When can you train?

 While you can benefit from doing HIIT at any time, some experts say that the best results come from early morning sessions.
 The reason for this is that after your session your body will continue to burn fat throughout the rest of the day.
 This type of exercise is known as a fasted cardio workout.

 If you are only able to exercise in the evenings, HIIT workouts can affect your sleep.
 This is due to the spike in energy that many people notice after recovering from the workout.
-So if the only time you can exercise is at night, you will be better off doing steady state cardio workouts.
+So if you can only work out at night, you may be better off doing steady state cardio workouts.